John McCain: Awards and honors

 In addition to his military honors and decorations, McCain was granted a number of civilian awards and honors.

-In 1997, Time magazine named McCain as one of the "25 Most Influential People in America".
+During 1997, Time magazine named McCain as one of the "25 Most Influential People in America".
 In 1999, McCain shared the Profile in Courage Award with Senator Russ Feingold for their work towards campaign finance reform.
 The following year, the same pair shared the Paul H. Douglas Award for Ethics in Government.
 In 2005, The Eisenhower Institute awarded McCain the Eisenhower Leadership Prize.
 The prize recognizes individuals whose lifetime accomplishments reflect Dwight D. Eisenhower's legacy of integrity and leadership.
 In 2006, the Bruce F. Vento Public Service Award was bestowed upon McCain by the National Park Trust.
 The same year, McCain was awarded the Henry M. Jackson Distinguished Service Award by the Jewish Institute for National Security Affairs, in honor of Senator Henry M. "Scoop" Jackson.
 In 2007, the World Leadership Forum presented McCain with the Policymaker of the Year Award; it is given internationally to someone who has "created, inspired or strongly influenced important policy or legislation".
 In 2010, President Mikheil Saakashvili of Georgia awarded McCain the Order of National Hero, an award never previously given to a non-Georgian.
 In 2015, the Kyiv Patriarchate awarded McCain its own version of the Order of St. Vladimir.
 In 2016, Allegheny College awarded McCain, along with Vice President Joe Biden, its Prize for Civility in Public Life.
 In August 2016, Petro Poroshenko, the President of Ukraine, awarded McCain with the highest award for foreigners, the Order of Liberty.
 In 2017, Hashim Thaçi, the President of Kosovo, awarded McCain the "Urdhër i Lirisë" (Order of Freedom) medal for his contribution to the freedom and independence of Kosovo, and its partnership with the U.S. McCain also received the Liberty Medal from the National Constitution Center in 2017.
 In the spring of 2018 McCain was decorated with the Grand Cordon of the Order of the Rising Sun from the Japanese Emperor for 'strengthening bilateral relations and promoting friendship between Japan and the United States'.
+In 2022, President Biden posthumously awarded McCain the Presidential Medal of Freedom.

-McCain received several honorary degrees from colleges and universities in the United States and internationally.
-These include ones from Colgate University (LL.D 2000), The Citadel (DPA 2002), Wake Forest University (LL.D May 20, 2002), the University of Southern California (DHL May 2004), Northwestern University (LL.D June 17, 2005), Liberty University (2006), The New School (2006), and the Royal Military College of Canada (D.MSc June 27, 2013).
+McCain received several honorary degrees, including from Colgate University (LL.D; 2000), The Citadel (DPA; 2002), Wake Forest University (LL.D; May 20, 2002), the University of Southern California (DHL; May 2004), Northwestern University (LL.D; June 17, 2005), Liberty University (2006), The New School (2006), and the Royal Military College of Canada (D.MSc June 27, 2013).
 He was also made an Honorary Patron of the University Philosophical Society at Trinity College Dublin in 2005.

 On July 11, 2018, USS John S. McCain, originally named in honor of the Senator's father and grandfather, was rededicated in the Senator's name also.

 On November 29, 2017, the Phoenix City Council unanimously voted to name Terminal 3 at Phoenix Sky Harbor International Airport in Honor of the Senator which opened on January 7, 2019, after his death in August 2018.